-requested provide 18.1.1 applicants mav be to their charter registration/incorporation documents.
+to 18.1.1 The applicants may be requested provide their charter registration/incorporation documents.
 An existing JVCA shall be required to provide a copy of the JVCA agreements, which they shall be allowed to change at the tendering stage.
 A prospective JVCA, as a minimum, shall provide a letter of intent to form a JVCA at the tendering stage, signed by all partners.
 In this letter partners of the prospective JVCA must confirm that, if prequalified, their tender will be submitted with a formal JVCA agreement and that all parties to that agreement will be jointly and severally liable for the tender and any consequent contract.
 The lead partner in the JVCA should also be designated, as well as the individual with overall responsibility for the joint application, who will be the principal contact for communications.